-Refer to Annex G -for further details.
+Refer to Annex G -for further details on the external audit fees and related services.

 ITEM 8.
 Compensation Plans

 No action is to be taken with respect to any plan pursuant to which cash or non-cash compensation may be paid or distributed.